Preparing for Doctor Visits

 • Make sure to have your medications nearby in case your doctor asks about them

-• Have water near you to stay hydrated
+• Have water nearby to stay hydrated